Wellness & Preventive Medicine

 We provide boarding services in our hospital.
 Our boarding pets have access to our veterinarians 365 days per year should they become ill while boarding and for the comfort of owners of pets under our veterinarians' care for chronic medical conditions.

 We routinely consult with and refer to specialists in the fields of internal medicine, surgery, cardiology, radiology, neurology, dermatology, ophthalmology, oncology and behavior to provide your pet the best care currently available.

 End of Life Care

 We provide end of life care and counseling for our patients and their owners.
-This includes at home euthanasia, hospice and palliative care.
+This includes at-home euthanasia for established clients when able, hospice, and palliative care.

-- Medicated Baths- Medicated bath are scheduled after being deemed necessary by your veterinarian.
-We prefer a drop off by 9am to ensure adequate dying time.
+Medicated Baths- Medicated bath are scheduled after being deemed necessary by your veterinarian.
+We prefer a drop off by 9 am to ensure adequate drying time.

 DNA dog breed testing (Wisdom panel)